alanpaterson82/project2/README.md

 - Clicking 'settings'
 - From the dropdown, changing the branch from 'none' to 'main'
 - Clicking 'save'
-- When the page is refreshed the link is provided to be used for deployment
+- When the page was refreshed the link was provided to be used for deployment

 ## Credits